POLLS NHL SEARCH

 The real question is whether the Leafs will choose to move out one of the "core four" contracts.
 Further, the most likely contract to move out � is William Nylander.
 While streaky at times and often invisible defensively, Nylander is a very good winger with a very reasonable $6.9M cap hit.
 But if the team hopes to re-tool and remain cap-compliant, casualties are unavoidable.

 It's "win or bust" for most of Leafs Nation this season.
 Additionally, the NHL salary cap is only expected to raise $1M next year to a total of $82.5M.
 The flat cap continues to challenge a club with championship aspirations.
-Enjoy the ride while it lasts, Leafs fans, and prepare for the team's makeover this summer.
-It's almost certainly coming.
+Enjoy the ride while it lasts, Leafs fans,

 POLL

-30 MARS | 278 ANSWERS
+MARS 30 | 278 ANSWERS

 Who stays and who goes?
 Looking beyond the 2021-22 NHL season